Aliases for BIRC5 Gene

 GeneCards Summary for BIRC5 Gene

 BIRC5 (Baculoviral IAP Repeat Containing 5) is a Protein Coding gene.
-Diseases associated with BIRC5 include Cervical Carcinosarcoma and Childhood Malignant Schwannoma.
-Among its related pathways are Transport of the SLBP independent Mature mRNA and TNF Signaling (sino).
-GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+Diseases associated with BIRC5 include Childhood Malignant Schwannoma and Vulvar Intraepithelial Neoplasia.
+Among its related pathways are Immune response IL-23 signaling pathway and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.
+An important paralog of this gene is BIRC3.